microsoft/vscode-docs/release-notes/latest.md

 We added a new command for extension writers to open a folder in the same or new window.
 The command identifier is `vscode.openFolder` and it accepts two optional arguments `uri` and `newWindow`.
 If you omit the `uri` argument, the native file dialog is displayed for the user to select a folder.

-### Custom close affordance when showing messages
+### Custom Close action when showing messages

-The extensions API now allows you to provide a custom close affordance when showing a message using `window.show{Information|Warning|Error}Message` call.
+The extensions API now allows you to provide custom Close button affordance (text and action) when showing a message using `window.show{Information|Warning|Error}Message` call.
 Just pass in a message item which has the `isCloseAffordance`-property set to `true`.

 ### Links when previewing html

-When previewing html files with the `vscode.previewHtml` commands links are not interpreted in the context of VS Code.
+When previewing HTML files with the `vscode.previewHtml` command, links are not interpreted in the context of VS Code.
 That is file-links are resolved within the editor, web-links with the default browser.
 Also commands are supported using the `command`-scheme.
-For instance, `'command:vscode.previewHtml?' + JSON.stringify("file:///some/file.html")` tells the editor to run the command `vscode.previewHtml` using arguments  from the query.
-Note that url-encoding applies.
+For instance, `command:vscode.previewHtml?["file:///some/file.html"]` tells the editor to run the command `vscode.previewHtml` using arguments that are JSON-encoded as query

 ## Debug Adapter Development